 It is tempting to see dynamic modeling as a possible remedy to the problem Lucas describes.
 However, Lucas critique was about dynamic models.
 Macroeconomists at the time were well aware of dynamic programming and optimal control.
 A survey of control-theoretic tools in macroeconomics from 1976 starts with the lines:

-In the past decade, a number of engineers and economists have asked the question: “If modern control theory can improve the guidance of airplanes and spacecraft, can it also help in the control of inflation and unemployment?”Kendrick, “Applications of Control Theory to Macroeconomics,” in Annals of Economic and Social Measurement, Volume 5, Number 2 (NBER, 1976), 171–90.
+In the past decade, a number of engineers and economists have asked the question: “If modern control theory can improve the guidance of airplanes and spacecraft, can it also help in the control of inflation and unemployment?”Kendrick, “Applications of Control Theory to Macroeconomics,” in Annals of Economic and Social Measurement, vol. 5, 2 (NBER, 1976), 171–90.

 If anything, the 60s and 70s had been the heyday of dynamic modeling.
 Entire disciplines, such as system dynamics, attempted to create dynamic models of complex social systems, such as, corporations, cities, and even the western industrial world.
 Proponents of system dynamics used simulations of these models to motivate consequential policy propositions.
 Reflecting on these times, economist Schumacher wrote in 1973: